Enhancing Distributional Stability among Sub-populations: EXPERIMENTS

 In this setting, we characterize different groups with the bias rate $r\in(0,1]$, which represents that for $100\cdot r\%$ data, $A=Y$, and for the other $100\cdot(1-r)\%$ data, $A=-Y$.
-Intuitively, $r$ controls the spurious correlation between the label $Y$ and spurious attribute $A$, which we use to characterize different sub-populations.
-In training, we generate 2000 data points, where $50\%$ points are from group $e_1$ with $r_1=0.9$ and the other from group $e_2$ with varying $r_2$.
-In testing, we generate 1000 data points from group $e_3$ with $r_3=0.0$ to simulate the worst-case group, since the direction of spurious correlations is totally reversed from training.
-We vary the bias rate $r_2$ as well as the dimension $d$ of features.
-For our DIL methods and $f$-DRO, we set $\alpha_0=0.15$ (the ground-truth is 0.17).
-We use a two-layer MLP for this experiment for all methods.
+Intuitively, $r$ controls the spurious correlation between the label $Y$ and spurious attribute $A$.
+In training, we generate 2000 data points, where $50\%$ points are from group 1 with $r_1=0.9$ and the other from group 2 with varying $r_2$.
+In testing, we generate 1000 data points with $r_3=0.0$ to simulate strong distributional shifts, since the direction of spurious correlations is reversed from training.
+We design multiple settings with different bias rates $r_2$ as well as the dimensions $d$ of features.
+For our SRM algorithm and $f$-DRO, we set $\alpha_0=0.15$ (the ground truth is 0.17).
+We use a two-layer MLP for this experiment.